rakaspecsyai/scalpers-edge/README.md

 ## ⚠️ Important Disclaimer

-This is a prototype for educational and demonstration purposes only.
-It is NOT intended for live trading.

-Data Limitations: The CoinGecko API provides 1-minute granularity data, which is used here to simulate a 5m timeframe.
-Furthermore, the API only provides a single price point, not true OHLC (Open, High, Low, Close) data.
-This limits the accuracy of indicators like the Stochastic Oscillator.

 Mocked Backtesting: The "Backtest Performance" panel is 100% simulated with random data on each run.
 It does not reflect the true historical performance of the strategies shown.

+Data Specialization: This market data uses ASTERDEX api.
+The klines data may vary againts others CEX/DEX.
+This is purely open source, you can edit the market data you want.

-No Financial Advice: The signals generated are illustrative and should not be considered financial advice.
+No Financial Advice: The signals generated should not be considered financial advice.
+Nothing is certain.

 ***2025 by Kgs Raka Renata, helped by gemini***